mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 People operating at S3 and S4 can help you a great deal with your job as a tech lead.
 You can bounce ideas off each other.
 They often spot what you missed.

 Don't forget people move between these categories over time.
 This means your approach for each person must evolve over time.
-And you should help people progress from each category to the next, but trusting them with larger and larger tasks over time.
+And you should help people progress from each category to the next, trusting them with larger tasks over time.

 #### One to one

-You shouldn't be afraid to set up an occasional 1:1 chat with each member of the team.
+You should not be afraid to set up an occasional 1:1 chat with each member of the team.
 This doesn't need to be a weekly thing.
 Just talk to them and ask how they feel about the project.
-Ask if they have any ideas what you could do better.
+Ask if they have ideas about what you could do better.
 Get to know them as a person.
 People are usually interested in talking about things outside the project.
-It could be different programming languages or things totally outside work.
+It could be different programming languages or things totally outside of work.

 The 1:1 doesn't need to be formal.
 It can be a chat over lunch or when you happen to bump into each other.
-If you work remotely and don't see each other in person then I believe setting aside 30 minutes for a call with each team member is crucial.
+If you work remotely and don't see each other in person I believe setting aside occasional 30 minutes with each team member is important.

 #### Staying calm

-You will be working with others and relying on others much more than you are probably used to.
+You will be relying on others more than you are probably used to.
 This will inevitably have some effect on your own mood at first.

-A manager once gave me very interesting advice about mood and emotions.
+A mentor once gave me interesting advice about mood and emotions.
 He drew this diagram on a whiteboard:

 ![Mood of the team over time](mood.png)

 The chart above shows that your emotions should not swing too much over time.
 Yes, the chart is about emotions.
-Everyone on the team including yourself have emotions and must pay attention to them.
+Everyone on the team—including yourself—have emotions.
+You must pay attention to them.

 This area happens to have some overlap with engineering management.
-As a tech lead, you won’t be directly managing the people on your team but you will have to start thinking about how people are feeling.
+As a tech lead you won’t be directly managing the people on your team but you will have to start thinking about how people are feeling.
 Understanding how people feel is one of the many responsiblities of a manager.
 Being a tech lead is therefore lightweight training for management.

-—
+---

-What we discussed so far should give you an idea of what it is like to be a tech lead.
-The rest of this article asks whether you actually want to try it, and shows a way to get started.
+What we discussed so far should help you as a tech lead.
+The rest of this article asks whether you actually want to be a tech lead, and shows a way to get started.

 ## Do you want to be a tech lead?

-One important thing to realize is that as a tech lead, you will likely be writing less code.
+One important thing to realize is that as a tech lead you will likely be writing less code.
 Throughout each week you will switch between many different tasks.
-You will be writing and reviewing code but you will also be doing many other things like running meetings, maintaining the Roadmap, coordinating releases with other teams, etc.
+You will write and review code but you will also do many other things like run meetings, maintain the Roadmap, coordinate releases with other teams and more.

-The reduction in the amount of code I wrote was obvious when I looked at my commit history:
+Here is what my commit history looked like:

 ![Number of commits over time](commits.png)

 Before July 2019 I worked as an individual contributor.
-Then I took some time off in July, and after that started tech leading a project.
+Then I took some time off in the summer.
+At the end of the summer I started tech leading a project.
 You can see a clear drop in commit rate once I became a tech lead.

-This reduced amount of time spent coding is one of the main reasons some experienced engineers don’t want to become tech leads.
-A friend of mine switched from being a tech lead to being an individual contributor.
+This reduced amount of time spent coding is a reason why some experienced engineers don’t want to become tech leads.
+A friend of mine switched from tech leading to being an individual contributor.
 He wanted to spend as much time writing code as possible.

 ## How to start tech leading now